Blog / Car

 - You should drive at least three seconds behind the vehicle in front during ideal conditions.

-- Triple this number during bad weather - nine seconds when it is raining.
+Triple this number during bad weather - nine seconds when it is raining.
+The stopping distance increases dramatically on slippery roads.
+Therefore is important to slow your speed down when it rains.

 Budget Direct Insurance Singapore is committed to helping you to stay safe on our roads.